 3. Containment, eradication, and recovery — in this phase, the goal is to minimize the impact of an incident and get your business back to secure operations as soon as possible.

 4. Post-event activity — this phase focuses on taking the findings of an incident and applying them to strengthen defences and cyber security capabilities.
 What did your team learn?
 Are there areas for improvement?

 The SANS Institute’s framework, meanwhile, expands this approach into 6 distinct phases, splitting some of what NIST categorizes as a single set of activities apart and emphasizing their individual importance:

 - Lessons learned

-Why you should use a proven framework for IR planning
+Why use a framework for IR planning?

 IR plan templates help businesses develop effective response capabilities that follow cyber security best practices, no matter what resources they have to work with.
 Knowing how to get started and what processes you need to follow to deal with an attack isn’t always straightforward.

 Small and mid-size businesses (SMBs) frequently lack the resources and expertise of larger enterprises, but they still face the same cyber threats.
 Put simply, no matter how small your business, you’re still a target, and must understand how to respond to an attack in order to protect critical operations and confidential data.

 In response to these challenges, many SMBs leverage third-party cyber expertise to access skills, technology, and information.
 Using an incident response plan template gives SMBs a way to access that expertise.
 All those best practices have already been identified and mapped out for you to follow.

 What’s more, using an IR plan template may also help you obtain new business contracts or even earn lower cyber insurance rates.
 These plans help formalize your cyber security policies, giving you a reference you can point to when potential business partners or regulatory bodies want proof that you’re taking necessary precautions to protect data, intellectual property, and operations.